Handbook

 Return to work meeting and plan

 When carried out effectively, return to work meetings are proven to be the single most effective measure for reducing short-term sickness absence.
 They indicate to employees that their absence was noticed and that they were missed, and that the employer wants to take the time to find out how they are.
 They also serve to indicate that managing sickness absence is a priority for the employer.
-Below we highlight some key aspects to consider when conducting a return to work meeting.
+Below we highlight some key aspects to consider when conducting a return-to-work meeting.

-The return to work meeting is an opportunity to confirm the reason for an employee's absence and gives you the opportunity to discuss with your employee how they are, and if there is anything you can do to support them in the workplace.
+The return-to-work meeting is an opportunity to confirm the reason for an employee's absence and gives you the opportunity to discuss with your employee how they are, and if there is anything you can do to support them in the workplace.
 Reassure the employee that they were missed, and that you and the team are glad they have returned.

-A return to work meeting should be carried out after every instance of sickness absence – even one day.
+A return-to-work meeting should be carried out after every instance of sickness absence – even one day.
 Shorter frequent absences could mask a health concern which may go unnoticed if return to work meetings are not conducted.

 To be effective, return to work meetings should be carried out in a fair and consistent way, and approached in a supportive way.
 They will usually be informal and brief.